Brain-Development-and-Disorders-Lab/mars/README.md

 docker compose up --build
 ```

-This command will build all required containers before starting the containers required to run the system.
-The system can then be viewed in the browser at `localhost:8080`, and the MongoDB database can be browsed using the `mongo-express` interface accessible at `localhost:8081`.
+This command will build all required containers before starting the containers required by the server.
+The MongoDB database can be browsed using the `mongo-express` interface accessible at `localhost:8081`.

-**⚠️ Note: Currently, only the MongoDB instance and `mongo-express` interface are started.
-See the below instructions to start the interface and server.**

-### Starting the interface and server
+### Starting the MARS client and server

+Install all client dependencies by running `yarn` in the `/client` directory.
+Install all server dependencies by running `yarn` in the `/server` directory.

-To start the reusable interface, run `yarn start` in the `/client` directory.
+To start the client, run `yarn start` in the `/client` directory.
 Start the server by running `yarn build` and `yarn start` in the `/server` directory.
 Both the client and server should be running alongside the Docker containers before attempting to access the interface at `localhost:8080`.

-### Testing

-To start Cypress test, run `yarn cypress run` in the root (client and server needs to be running)
+## Acknowledgements

+**Organizations:**

+- Department of Neuroscience, Washington University School of Medicine in St. Louis
+- Brain Development and Disorders Lab, Washington University School of Medicine in St. Louis
+- Scientific Software Engineering Center, Georgia Institute of Technology

+**Contributers:**

+- Henry Burgess
+- Robin Fievet